 Hallmarking in the UK

-For some time, marks were required but didn’t have a standardisation.
+For some time, marks were required but didn’t have a standardization.
 This wouldn’t come into force until 1973 when Royal Assent consolidated the existing hallmarking statutes into a single act - the 1973 Hallmarking Act.

 The 1973 Hallmarking Act makes it unlawful to describe an item over a certain weight as gold, silver or platinum without an independently applied hallmark.